barackd222/barackd222.github.io/assets/handsonlabs/installnodejs.md

 Note: I used the Ubuntu 16.04 Linux distribution, and installed Node 4.8 when the application was built and tested.
 There are later versions of Node.js (eg 6.x) available.
 The following Node.js versions are currently supported on Oracle Application Container Cloud Servcie (ACCS) - 0.10, 0.12, 4.x, 6.x .

+The MedRec application has been developed and tested using **Node 4.X**.
+Please ensure you install Node 4.X to ensure compatibility when doing these Hands On Labs.

 ### 1.1 Install NodeJS on Ubuntu 16.04

 Check to see if you already have Node.js installed.